honzasp/geosick/README.md

 ## Geosick Service

-Geosick is a service written for the Covid19cz initiative by Jan Plhak and Jan Spacek.
+Geosick is a service written for the Covid19cz initiative by Jan Plhák and Jan Špaček.
-The purpose of the service is to analyze two Geopoint sequencies (one sequence from a healthy person and one from a person infected by the Covid19 virus) and determine a probability that the healthy specimen was infected.
+The purpose of the service is to analyze two Geopoint sequencies (one sequence from a healthy person and one from a person infected by the Covid19 virus) and determine the probability that the healthy specimen was infected.

 ## How to run